BuildMetricLab

 Before you order

 Order steel pre-primed with at least a one-coat zinc-rich primer.
 The fire-protection contractor applies intumescent topcoat on site to the rated thickness.
-Always cross-check the calculator's output against a supplier quote — ask for exact product specifications (grade, finish, batch number) and confirm delivery timescales against your programme.
+Cross-checking the calculator’s output against a supplier quote helps catch differences in pricing assumptions — ask for exact product specifications (grade, finish, batch number) and confirm delivery timescales against your programme.

 Adjusting the defaults